emberjs/rfcs/text/0000-ember-data-overhaul-store-push.md

 introduces those type of reference to the public ([`store.getReference`](http://emberjs.com/api/data/classes/DS.Store.html#method_getReference) is not really helpful at the moment).
-It is questionable if returning references is needed here and in general, if references are intented for this kind of usage.
+It is questionable if returning references is needed here and in general, if references are intended for this kind of usage.
 This might suggest storing references (controller, component) for later use - which is not the intended use for references...